TRAVELACADIA2023ABANDONED TRAILSHIKINGSURVEY MARK HUNTING

 Our first stop was at the Hunters Beach trail.
 We thought we would try accessing the Fandango puzzle solution from there rather than from the Park Loop Road because it looked like it would be a very steep hike down from the road.
 Rich wanted to try walking a relatively easy, level trail, too.

 There was one other car at the parking area along Cooksey Drive when we pulled in.
-Two men emerged from the trail as we were getting our gear ready, and they were telling us how spectacular the trail was (we’ve done it several times before, and it really is spectacular!).
+Two men emerged from the trail as we were getting our gear ready, and they were excitedly telling us how spectacular the trail was (we’ve done it several times before, and it really is spectacular!).
 They left and we had the whole place to ourselves.

 The sun was out and the waves were crashing against the cobbles, making that familiar rattling sound as the water sucked back out to sea.
 Unfortunately it was pretty obvious to us that we wouldn’t be able to reach the Fandango puzzle solution location very easily, if at all, from this spot.
 First we would have to cross Hunter’s Brook, which even at its narrowest point today was a bit too wide and flowing too swiftly for me to feel comfortable hopping across.
 And then, we had about 350 feet to go, straight up a rocky headwall and a steep, densely wooded slope behind it.
 If we’re going to attempt it, it will be from the top, along the Park Loop Road.